-With this kind of accentuation, explain to your child in your own words that the happiness of relationship and sharing is greater than the happiness of things and possessions.
+You don't need to have a PhD to answer these questions.
+A four year old can do it.
+With this kind of accentuation, explain to your child in your own words how the happiness of relationship and sharing is greater than the happiness of things and possessions.
 Using the following stories, guide them to feel the difference between brief and long-lasting happiness.
-Develop simple terms such as excited <--> truly happy, 'high happy' and 'deep happy'.
+Develop simple comparisons such as excited <--> truly happy, or 'high happy' and 'deep happy'.

 Remember to let them feel good about excitement & pleasure; and feel better about empathy & love.
 The nascent mind tends to see only black and white: as if brief happiness is bad, and only long-lasting happiness is good.
 Guide them to feel both freely and intelligently.
-Blend this theme into the frustrations of ordinary events.
+Blend this theme into the frustrations of ordinary events and the joy of family.

-ASK:
+Ask: